-\textbf{History-Based} We propose the use of historical samples as a method of credit assignment and to inform our future proposals.
-Following the strategy proposed in OPRO \citep{yang2023large}, we rely upon an LM to learn to assign credit from a history of evaluated trajectories and their scores by including these in the context to the proposer LM.
-In Section~\ref{sec:optimizers}, we cover a few ways in which the LLM can be instructed to conduct this credit assignment process more or less explicitly.
+\textbf{History-Based} Here we make the assumption that given a history of past evaluations, a sufficiently strong LM could perform credit assignment, removing the need for an explicit surrogate model.
+This would allow us to perform credit assignment \textit{and} propose improved instructions simultaneously, as the proposer LM could in theory do both at once.
+Following the strategy outlined in OPRO \citep{yang2023large}, we rely on the proposer LM to learn assigned credit from a history of evaluated instructions and their scores by including these in the context.
+The proposer LM then outputs a new instruction based on this information.
+In Section~\ref{sec:optimizers}, we cover a few ways in which the LM can be instructed to conduct this credit assignment process more or less explicitly.